Higher Institute of Applied Sciences and Technology (Damascus): Degrees Offered

-In addition, HIAST also awards PhD degrees in communications, informatics, control systems and in materials science and engineering.
+In addition, HIAST also awards PhD degrees in communications, informatics, control systems, materials science and engineering.

 In addition to undergraduate and postgraduate programs at HIAST, continuous research and development activities are undertaken by HIAST engineers and researchers working in different departments, laboratories and technology centers.
-Some of these R&D activities are undertaken in collaboration with national and international universities, research centers & organizations.
+Some of these research and development activities are undertaken in collaboration with national and international universities, research centers and organizations.